gabriela21-py/marathon_cv_html_css/README.md

 ## Technologies Used
 - HTML5
 - CSS3
-- Optional: JavaScript for interactivity
+- Optional: You can add JavaScript for interactivity

 ## Usage
 You can clone this repository and customize it for your own CV: